NLO Merging

 All settings listed under the sections "Matrix element merging and HepMC output for RIVET" and "Further variables" in the CKKW-L documentation can be accessed in NLO merging as well.
 Furthermore, the Merging:nRecluster switch (see the UMEPS documentation) is important.
 Also, all MergingHooks routines that allow for user interference in CKKW-L merging are also usable for NLO merging -- with the exception of a user-defined merging scale.
 The NLO merging schemes currently implemented in Pythia do not allow for a merging scale definition that differs from the parton shower evolution variable.
 Since this merging scale definition is not completely obvious, the NLO merging schemes also share the Merging:enforceCutOnLHE switch with CKKW-L. In this way, it is possible to use LHE files that are regularised only with weak cuts as input, while the merging machinery imposes the stronger merging scale cut automatically.
 This means that no merging scale implementation is required from the user side, but also means that it is the user's responsibility to ensure that the cuts used for generating input LHE files are always looser than the cut given by the merging scale value Merging:TMS.
 This will lead to warnings of the form "Les Houches Event fails merging scale cut.
 Cut by rejecting event".
 These warning should rather be regarded as information.
 An example of inclusive matrix element generation cuts would be pTjet = 5 GeV, ΔRjetA jetB = 0.01 and QjetA jetB = 5 GeV, if NLO merging with a desired merging scale value of Merging:TMS = 15 is attempted for Higgs + jets events at the LHC.

 In the following, we will first describe the generation of NLO input samples, and list input settings for NLO merging in Pythia.
-Then, we will examine the sample main programs main87.cc and main88.cc, which implement NL3 and UNLOPS merging, respectively.
+Then, we will examine the sample main programs main162.cc, which implements NL3 and UNLOPS merging.

 Inputs for NLO merging